How to Connect a Dell Monitor to Your MacBook Pro

 What’s the Mac shortcut to switch to an external monitor?

-The key combination command + F1 will toggle between mirrored and extended mode.
-If your F1 key is set to be used as a standard function key in the “Keyboard” pane of System Preferences (System Settings on macOS Ventura and above), then you will need to press the FN key simultaneously with command and F1.
+The Mac shortcut to switch to an external monitor is the key combination Command + F1.
+It will toggle between mirrored and extended mode.
+If your F1 key is set as a standard function key in the Keyboard pane of System Settings, you will have to press the fn key with Command + F1.

 Should I use a USB-C hub or docking station for this connection?